tlrx/elasticsearch-view-plugin/README.md

 ...
  ```

+Preloaded templates are great candidates for code o text that are used in mulitple views.

 ## Creating complete views from queries

 The plugin allows to create custom views from query hits.
 Everytime such a view is requested, a set of predefined queries
 are executed and the results are used to create the view.
+Such views are stored in ElasticSearch as documents.

-This kind of view are really powerful and are a simple way to create complete web pages.
+This kind of view is really powerful and are a simple way to create complete web pages.

 First, let's create a more complex template called `list-of-products` and stored in the file `config/views/list-of-products.mv`:
 ```html